One False Note

 One False Note is the second book in The 39 Clues series.
 It is written by Gordon Korman, and was published by Scholastic on December 2, 2008.
 Following the events of The Maze of Bones, the protagonists Amy and Dan Cahill learn about Mozart and travel to Vienna, Austria to search for the second clue in the 39 Clues competition.
 One False Note entered the Children's Books New York Times Best Seller list at number one on December 21, 2008 and stayed on the list for children's chapter books for 12 weeks.
+A graphic novel adaptation by Hannah Templer was published in 2024.

 Plot summary

 Amy, Dan, and Nellie arrive in Vienna, where they discover Mozart had a sister, Nannerl.
 They discover she had a diary, but it has been stolen from the museum.
 They conclude Jonah stole the diary, and break into his hotel room.
 They manage to escape with it, and after reuniting with Nellie, discover she knows enough German to translate it.
 However, three pages are missing.

 Amy finds the complete sheet music from Paris online and plays it in the hotel lobby.
-A woman informs them it's a song titled "The Place Where I Was Born", and Amy realizes they need to be in Salzburg.
+A woman informs them it is a song titled "The Place Where I Was Born", and Amy realizes they need to be in Salzburg.
 There, they see Alistair Oh and follow him into the catacombs.
 They lose Alistair but notice The Man in Black.
 They flee further into the catacombs, eventually getting lost.
 They manage to find an exit, appearing in a room in St Peter's Abbey.
-Dan finds a list and assuming it's the complete 39 clues, takes it.
+Dan finds a list and assuming it is the complete 39 clues, takes it.
 This gets the attention of the monks, who chase them out of the abbey.
 Amy and Dan show the list of Nellie, who informs them that the list is just a recipe for Bénédictine.

 Nellie discovers a homing device in Saladin's collar.
 They stumble onto a sleeping Alistair and plant it on him.
-Amy then takes what Alistair found in the catacombs--a poster for a Mozart concert in Venice.
+Amy then takes what Alistair found in the catacombs—a poster for a Mozart concert in Venice.

 In Venice, Amy and Dan notice Jonah and follow him to a music store.
 He disappears, and the siblings realize he went into a secret passage.
 They follow and find themselves in the Janus stronghold.
 They then find the missing diary pages on display and steal them.
 They manage to escape the Janus, hiding the pages on a yacht until they can return for them.
 Dan steals a gondola, and they lead the Janus away from the pages.
 They lose the Janus but crash into a larger yacht.
 When they awaken, they're in the yacht with the Kabra standing over them.
 Amy and Dan insist they found nothing in the Janus stronghold, so they're thrown into the canal.
 They return to the yacht, get the pages, and meet with Nellie.